dbt-labs/docs.getdbt.com/website/docs/reference/commands/rpc.md

 You can use the `dbt-rpc` plugin to run a Remote Procedure Call (rpc) dbt server.
 This server compiles and runs queries in the context of a dbt project.
 Additionally, the RPC server provides methods that enable you to list and terminate running processes.
 We recommend running an rpc server from a directory containing a dbt project.
 The server will compile the project into memory, then accept requests to operate against that project's dbt context.

 :::caution Deprecation
-**The dbt-rpc plugin will be fully deprecated by the end of 2022.**
+**The dbt-rpc plugin will be fully deprecated by the second half of 2023.**

 For now, dbt Labs actively maintains and uses `dbt-rpc` to enable interactive dbt development.
 Once we announce the next-generation dbt Server is available for general release, we will deprecate the legacy plugin and only fix critical issues for a period of six months.
 After six months, we will archive this repository for read-only use.
 :::